-We are pleased to introduce you to the inaugural class of Henderson Center Scholars!
-These ten talented 1Ls have demonstrated a stand-out commitment to social justice before even arriving on campus.
-As Henderson Center Scholars, they receive scholarship fuds to attend law school, as well as special mentorship opportunities during their time at Berkeley Law.
+We are pleased to introduce you to our 1L Henderson Center Scholars!
+These 1Ls have demonstrated a stand-out commitment to social justice before even arriving on campus.
+As Henderson Center Scholars, they receive scholarship funds to attend law school, as well as special mentorship opportunities during their time at Berkeley Law.

 Maya Campbell is a native of Silver Spring, MD.
 She received her B.A. in History from Reed College in 2015, where she wrote her senior thesis on social movements, particularly, how conceptions of racial identity shaped methods of self-defense among Black American, Asian American, and Black British communities in the 1960s and 1970s.
 Additionally, Maya worked as a research assistant studying the various ways that definitions of race in the United States have morphed over time and intersected with American judicial system, and also spent time as an intern in the race policy center at the Center for American Progress.
 Most recently, Maya was a paralegal at Cohen, Milstein, Sellers & Toll PLLC in Washington, DC, where she primarily worked on plaintiff-side class action antitrust cases and was also involved in the Flint Water class action litigation and Special Immigrant Juvenile Asylum cases.
 Maya’s professional interests center around privacy, race, immigration, and First Amendment Freedom of Expression and Fourteenth Amendment Equal Protection issues; specifically how they can work in concert to advance racial justice.